-Start the school year off on the right foot.
+Start the semester off on the right foot.
 How, you ask?

 There are plenty of ways to ensure you’ll have the best chances of staying focused and on top of your academic game.
 You just need to implement them.